 It wasn’t too long ago that Don Lemon, anchor of CNN Tonight with Don Lemon, went on an emotional journey to Africa to learn his ancestral history.
 It was a heartening experience, one that seemed wholly impossible to Lemon before it began.
 The newsman writing, “I am often envious of my friends who can recite stories about ancestors that have been handed down through generations.
 I can’t do that.
 As a descendant of slavery in America, that hasn’t felt possible for me.”

 That was until Lemon got DNA testing.
 Lemon was then able to trace his family tree to Nigeria, Cameroon, and the Congo, and the knowledge, he says, was transformative.
-After reading an advance copy of my new book Passed and Present: Keeping Memories of Loved Ones Alive (April 12, 2016), Lemon told me, “I didn’t know these details until recently and the discovery has driven me to appreciate those I love and those I’ve lost even more.”
+After reading my book Passed and Present: Keeping Memories of Loved Ones Alive, Lemon told me, “I didn’t know these details until recently and the discovery has driven me to appreciate those I love and those I’ve lost even more.”

 For Lemon, the journey was especially personal, and the message of my new book even more resonant.
 “Most people don’t know I lost my father when I was young.
 I wear his ring all the time.
 Passed and Present is an important and timely book.
 Your creative ideas for remembering arrive at just the right moment in history, guiding millions of us who are yearning to recognize and pay tribute to our past.”